A thought for National Avocado Day: “The avocado is a food without rival among the fruits, the veritable fruit of paradise.”

 5 Tasty Facts About Avocados

-53.5 million pounds of guacamole are eaten every Super Bowl Sunday
+Football fans consume 53.5 million pounds of guacamole on Super Bowl Sundays.

 Why We Love National Avocado Day

 Avocados played a huge role in the health food revival in the U.S. a generation ago and for good reason.
 They're packed with potassium to keep your blood pressure lower, oleic acid for reducing inflammation, fiber for your metabolism and antioxidants that keep your eyes healthy.

 They'll make you look good